ewerton-augusto/ewerton-augusto/README.md

 Ewerton Augusto from São Paulo/Brazil, 27 years old.

-Full-stack developer graduated in System Analysis and Development with 9 years of experience in technology area, expertises being perfected and focused on front-end, developing solutions with JavaScript, ReactJS, jQuery, CSS3, HTML5 and experience in back-end developing in PHP, C#, MySQL, and MongoDB.
+Full-stack developer graduated in System Analysis and Development with 9 years of experience in technology area, expertises being perfected and focused on front-end, developing solutions with JavaScript, ReactJS, jQuery, CSS3, HTML5 and experience in back-end developing in PHP, MySQL, and MongoDB.

 Professional performance in project development for several fields such as automotive engineering, financial department, raw material manufacture, and industrial area.